JOIN LOGIN JOIN

 Exodite Dragon Knights Get 40k Rules

-The sprue pulls double duty, one for Kill Team and one for 40k, and the 11th Edition rollout gets an Exodite expansion without GW having to commit to a full lineup just yet.
+Best of all, the sprue pulls double duty, one for Kill Team and one for 40k, and the 11th Edition rollout gets an Exodite expansion without GW having to commit to a full lineup just yet.
 Clever?
-Absolutely.
-A little annoying if you were hoping for a proper army reveal?
-Also absolutely.
+Absolutely, but also a little annoying if you were hoping for a proper army reveal.

 What’s Actually In the Kill Team Exodite Box

 So what’s actually in the box?
-The Kill Team Exodite set includes the new Aeldari sculpts, meaning three Dragon Masters plus two Drakolithes, bundled with a Beast Snagga Boyz and Squighog Boyz NPO opposition force.
-The story for Kill Team makes obvious sense: Exodite defenders versus an Ork invasion crashing into a maiden world.
+The Kill Team Exodite set includes the new Aeldari sculpts, meaning three Dragon Masters plus two Drakolithes, bundled with Beast Snagga Boyz and Squighog Boyz as the opposition force.
+If it seems weird at first, the story for the Kill Team makes obvious sense when you think about it as Exodite defenders versus an Ork invasion crashing into a maiden world.

 Final Thoughts on Aeldari Exodites in Kill Team Exodite